 Special Merit Award

-Presented to a person, group, or organization in recognition of distinctive support for the purposes and goals of the Association for the Study of Higher Education.
+The award is usually presented to a person, group, or organization in recognition of distinctive support for the purposes and goals of the Association for the Study of Higher Education.

 - Name, Title, Position, Institution, Email, and Phone Number of Coordinating Nominator